AdebanjoOayinka/THE-PALMORA-GROUP-HR-ANALYSIS/README.md

 ## PROJECT OVERVIEW

-The Palmoria Group, is a manufacturing company based in Nigeria, is embroiled in issues bordering on gender inequality in its 3 regions.
+The Palmora Group, is a manufacturing company based in Nigeria, is embroiled in issues bordering on gender inequality in its 3 regions.

-Unfortunately, the media recently published the news with the headline “Palmoria, the Manufacturing Patriarchy”.
+Unfortunately, the media recently published the news with the headline “Palmora, the Manufacturing Patriarchy”.

 This doesn’t look good for the owners of the business, based on their ambition to scale the business to other regions and even overseas.
 Cases like this can only spiral downwards, revealing other issues like the gender pay gap, amongst other possible issues.

-The CEO of Palmoria, Mr Ayodeji Chukwuma, is keen to address these issues before they get out of hand.
+The CEO of Palmora, Mr Ayodeji Chukwuma, is keen to address these issues before they get out of hand.

 The CHRO, Mr Yunus Shofoluwe, has been assigned the task to identify key areas within the business that could give rise to issues and address them immediately.

 The MD has decided to recruit me as an HR Analytics expert to analyse the company’s HR data and come up with recommendations for management’s attention.

-The future of gender equality in Palmoria lies in the analysis of this data.
+The future of gender equality in Palmora lies in the analysis of this data.

 ## PROJECT INSTRUCTION

-      ● Analyse the company data and generate insights that the Palmoria management team would need to address.
+      ● Analyse the company data and generate insights that the Palmora management team would need to address.

       ● Analysis should be visualised using appropriate charts.